mlhartme/stool/README.md

 #### DESCRIPTION

 Creates a new stage as defined by *class*: evaluates all properties of the class and its base classes, except those key-value pairs specified explicitly.
-The resulting values are passed to Helm to install the chart of the class.
+The resulting values define the stage configuration.
+This configuration passed to Kubernetes for setup the workload.

-*name* specifies the name for new stages.
+*name* specifies the stage name.
 It must contain only lower case ascii characters or digit or dashes, it's rejected otherwise because it would cause problems with urls or Kubernetes objects that contain the name.

 [//]: # (include classArgument.md)